Leifhaa/PGR301-2020-konte-oppgave2/README.md

 7. A json file should have been downloaded which can be used to access the service account. **DO NOT SHARE IT AND DO NOT UPLOAD BY VERSION CONTROL AS IT IS SENSITIVE DATA**

 ###Creating the bucket
 1. You should already have a .json file attached to a service account with sufficient roles to create a bucket.
-Rename this file to ```terraform_keyfile.json``` And place it inside the ```init````folder of this project.
+Rename this file to ```terraform_keyfile.json``` And place it in the root folder of this project.
 Terraform will use the file for authentication & authorization
 2. Great, terraform has an identity, and is ready to create the bucket!
 We're missing a name for the bucket however.
 Run the following command to create an environment variable which Terraform will use to name the bucket
 For windows:
 ```